StormLead Pro

 Currently unlimited.
 You can add as many areas as you need to cover your full territory.

 Yes.
 Your saved leads, notes, and watched areas are tied to your account and are never visible to other users.
-The demo account is shared — avoid saving sensitive information while using the demo.

 Any standard SMTP server works — Gmail, Outlook, or a private mail server.
 StormLead Pro uses STARTTLS on port 587 by default.
 Contact your administrator to configure the outbound email settings in the app.